evorhard/BNBMiner-Bot/README.md

 TOKEN_ADDRESS=0xce93F9827813761665CE348e33768Cb1875a9704 (This one stays constant; wallet address for BNBMiner)
 PRIVATE_KEY (Your private wallet key)

-To run it clone the repository and in your preferred command line tool run "python3 app.py"
+To run it clone the repository and in your preferred command line tool run "python app.py"